 How about the number of total infections?
 This is the denominator.
 This is soft data.
 Because it takes time to develop cheap and widely available tests there is an inherent bias in the people that are tested.
 People with less severe symptoms and those who do not go to hospital are less likely to be diagnosed.
-The HKU study suggested that there may be many thousands of people in the community in Wuhan with some degree of illness2.
 Obviously the hospital mortality in this situation will significantly overestimate the true severity of the disease.

 2. Viral Load

 A second problem with projections based on early cohorts is the assumption that the disease will always behave in the same way in future clusters.
 One of the reasons that the AIDS specialist was so wrong in the 1980s related to the issue of viral load.
 We now know that during the AIDS epidemic, the first clusters were infected with a large amount of virus.
-Haemophiliacs had high levels of virus in blood transfusions and the bathhouses of the LGBT community at that time led to repetitive exposure to infected individuals.
-The result was that people died very quickly and this data was projected forward.
+Haemophiliacs had high levels of virus in blood transfusions and the small cohort of the LGBT community initially impacted had an increased risk of repetitive exposure to infected individuals.
+The result was that people died very quickly and this data was projected forwards.

 It took time to appreciate that there were factors in the first population which were different to future clusters.
 The early clusters basically had more serious disease because they were infected with more virus.
 We know that during SARS viral load was associated with severe disease and this is the case in many other infectious illness.

-We have no evidence yet that viral load has had an impact on COVID-19 infection.
+We have no evidence yet that viral load has had an impact on COVID-19 infection although the severity of disease early in the epidemic in health care workers is highly suggestive.
 The principle is that we must always be cautious in projecting the behaviour of a disease in one population into subsequent clusters.
 Measuring mortality early in epidemics is notoriously difficult.
 As a general rule mortality rates early in epidemics tend to overestimate ultimate mortality and it is common to see the severity of the illness down regulated over time.
 Furthermore, whilst it is possible for viruses to mutate and become either more infectious or more severe in general it is statistically more likely for coronavirus infections to become less severe over time.